Not a Team Player? Not a Problem!

 Follow up with a thank you email

-After your meeting, send a positive email thanking your superiors for their time and sharing their thoughts with you.
+After your meeting, send a positive email thanking your superiors for their time and for sharing their thoughts with you.
 Make sure to include the critical points of the meeting to remind them of the issues discussed and the resolutions agreed upon.
 Your email is a way to document the meeting and put discussed items in writing, which is very important should any complications arise in the future.
-Keep the tone upbeat, because you don’t want to alert anyone that you’re simply using the email as a tool to build a case for future actions.
+Keep the tone upbeat because you don’t want to alert anyone that you’re simply using the email as a tool to build a case for future actions.